 Look for a program that prepares you to sit for the Board Certified Behavior Analysis (BCBA) exam.
-This means that the curriculum has meet the regulated requirements set forth by the board, today's gold standard in the behavior analysis field.
+This means that the curriculum has met the regulated requirements set forth by the Association for Behavior Analysis International, today's gold standard in the behavior analysis field.
 Saint Joseph's University offers an exceptional program for a variety of reasons:

-- Of the ten board members who oversee the Board Certified Behavior Analyst Exam, three are online faculty members at Saint Joseph’s University, meaning you’ll learn from those who drive the industry.
+- Multiple members of our online faculty are board certified behavior analysts (BCBAs) at Saint Joseph’s University, meaning you’ll learn from those who drive the industry.

 - The faculty at Saint Joseph's University helps develop the courses and are still employed in the field; they provide valuable and current insight to the industry.

 - Saint Joseph's University offers one of the only BA programs residing in Criminal Justice studies that are approved by the ABAI; this is a benefit not just to CJ professionals, but educators and human service professionals alike.